When is Wilder vs Wallin?

 Wilder vs Wallin form

-Before that, he had lost to Tyson Fury on October 9, 2021, by knockout in the 11th round in their WBC World Heavyweight and The Ring Heavyweight championship fight at T-Mobile Arena, Nevada.
+He had been beaten by Tyson Fury on October 9, 2021, by knockout in the 11th round in their WBC World Heavyweight and The Ring Heavyweight championship fight at T-Mobile Arena, Nevada.

-Otto Wallin has beaten 4 of his last 5 opponents.
+Wallin has beaten 3 of his last 5 opponents, stopping 2 of them, going the distance once.

 Activity check